TurboGears/tg2/docs/2.0/Controllers.rst

       </body>
     </html>

+The ``${param}`` syntax in template means there's some undetermined values need to be filled.

-By adding a method to the controller like this ...
+We did that by adding a method to the controller like this ...

 ::

-    @expose(template="gs.templates.sample")
+    @expose(template="helloworld.templates.sample")
     def example(self):
         mydata = {'person':'Tony Blair','office':'President'}
         return mydata